objcio/articles/2014-08-11-behavior-driven-development.md

 **Kiwi** also comes bundled with [matchers](https://github.com/kiwi-bdd/Kiwi/wiki/Expectations), as well as [stubs and mocks](https://github.com/kiwi-bdd/Kiwi/wiki/Mocks-and-Stubs).
 Unlike Cedar, Kiwi is tightly integrated with XCTest, however, it lacks the configuration capabilities available in Cedar.

-**Specta** offers a different approach when it comes to testing tools, as it lacks any matchers, mocks, or stubs.
-It is tightly integrated with XCTest and offers configuration capabilities similar to Cedar.
+**Specta** offers a different approach when it comes to testing tools, as it does not come bundled with any matchers, mocks, or stubs.
+It does, however, offer a separate library `Expecta` that provides a variety of matchers.

+Specta is tightly integrated with XCTest and offers configuration capabilities similar to Cedar - focusing and x'ing tests.

 As mentioned before, Cedar, Kiwi, and Specta offer similar syntax.
 I would not say that there is a framework that is better than all the others; they all have their small pros and cons.
 Choosing a BDD framework to work with comes down to personal preference.